Our customers have been hired by:

 Marketing hard skills are of greatest value to candidates in media, advertising, social media, e-commerce, and product management.

-- SEO/SEM: Ahrefs, SEMRush, SEO Power Suite, Majestic
+- Marketing skills list: SEO/SEM: Ahrefs, SEMrush, SEO Power Suite, Majestic

 - Social media marketing and paid social media advertising